rescript-lang/bucklescript.github.io/docs/object-record.md

 [@bs.val] external john : person = "john";
 ```

+**From now on**, we'll call the BuckleScript interop object "`Js.t` object", to disambiguate it with normal object and JS object.

 Because object types are used often, Reason gives it a nicer sugar. `Js.t({. name: string})` will format to `{. "name": string}`.